 We looked at one person's care records which showed the person was actively involved in decisions about their care and treatment.
 We spoke with the individual concerned and they told us they felt very involved in their care.
-They said "The staff always ask me how I feel about things, if I'm not happy with something then I tell them simple as that.
-I know I can make decisions for myself and the staff help me only when I need it.
-I like to be my own person."
+They said "If I wasn't happy with something I would tell the staff an they would sort it out for me.
+They are helping me all of the time.
+They are nice people and I really like them all."